 Also see instrumentation.

-These automatic integrations make it easier to get more insight in applications without having to add AppSignal instrumentation manually.
+These automatic integrations make it easier to get more insight into applications without having to add AppSignal instrumentation manually.

 Read more about what Ruby integrations we offer.

 Markers are little icons used in graphs on AppSignal.com to indicate a change.
 This can be a code deploy using a "Deploy marker" or a special event with a "Custom marker".
-These custom markers can be anything from scaling operations, sudden spikes in traffic or when a database was acting up.
+These custom markers can be anything from scaling operations, sudden spikes in traffic or when a database is experiencing issues.

 Metadata is data that gives information about other data.